nanocurrency/nano-docs/docs/running-a-node/configuration.md

 title: Node Configuration
-description: Dig into the most popular configuration options to help your Nano node work the best for your needs
+description: Dig into the most popular configuration options to help your nano node work the best for your needs

 # Node Configuration